mrange/FsNICC/README.md

 To support modern hardware we should triangulate the polygons.

 Triangulating simple polygons (no intersections) are reasonable easy thanks to the two ears theorem.
-The problem is the ST-NICC triangles are not all of them simple.
+The problem is the STNICC triangles are not all of them simple.

 So I spent a lot of time identifying if a polygon is not simple (if lines are intersecting) and then split them.